 Combating THB is a common effort and depends strongly on the engagement of all relevant entities and every staff member.
 Therefore, the implementation of a zero-tolerance policy is a cross-functional duty.
 All staff functions have to collaborate in combating THB.
 Main contributors will be LEGAD, GENAD, the Provost Marshall Office, J1, J2, J4, J8, J9 and JMed.
 Joint, coordinated action enables the utilization of subject matter expertise to address THB.
-Stability policing units, for example, might be specifically trained to deal with situations of THB.
-This kind of competence is valuable for the internal prevention of THB.
-Less specifically trained ground troops for whom it can be more challenging being confronted with THB might benefit from this know-how.
-Furthermore, the NATO Guidelines on THB are providing direction in combating THB, including training, education and prevention.
+All these competencies are valuable for the internal prevention of THB.